Your safety is our priority

 Does DLO provide testing for COVID-19?

 Yes.
 Through Quest Diagnostics, DLO is one of the labs processing the complex COVID-19 testing during this public health emergency.
 Keep in mind that you need to contact a doctor or authorized healthcare provider to have your specimen collected (for example, nose or throat swab).
 You cannot go to a DLO patient service center for specimen collection of an active COVID-19 PCR infection, but DLO locations can collect for the IgG antibody test.

 Are DLO and Quest increasing its testing capacity to meet demand?

 Yes.
 DLO and Quest have steadily increased COVID-19 testing capacity to meet the growing demands of both healthcare providers and patients in our communities.
 Demand remains high and we are processing tests as fast as possible.

 How do I get tested for COVID-19?

 If you suspect you may have COVID-19, contact your doctor or an authorized healthcare provider immediately for guidance.
 Your doctor can review your symptoms to determine what appropriate testing is needed.
 If COVID-19 PCR testing makes sense for you, your doctor will direct you where to get tested, which includes collecting your specimens (for example, nose or throat swab).
 Your respiratory specimens will be sent to a lab, such as DLO, for advanced testing.
-You may also utilize select CVS Pharmacy locations throughout Oklahoma for testing without a physician's order.
 For more information, visit our Where to Get Tested page.

 How do I get COVID-19 test results?